sl-solution/InMemoryDatasets.jl/docs/src/man/joins.md

 See [the Wikipedia page on SQL joins](https://en.wikipedia.org/wiki/Join_(SQL)) for more information.

-In general (for some special cases InMemoryDatasets may use "hash-join" techniques), to match observations, InMemoryDatasets sorts the right data set and uses a binary search algorithm for finding the matches of each observation in the left data set in the right data set based on the passed key column(s), thus, it has better performance when the left data set is larger than the right data set.
+By default, to match observations, InMemoryDatasets sorts the right data set and uses a binary search algorithm for finding the matches of each observation in the left data set in the right data set based on the passed key column(s), thus, it has better performance when the left data set is larger than the right data set.
+However, passing `method = :hash` changes the default.
 The matching is done based on the formatted values of the key column(s), however, using the `mapformats` keyword argument, one may set it to `false` for one or both data sets.

 For `leftjoin` and `innerjoin` the order of observations of the output data set is the same as their order in the left data set.
 However, the order of observations from the right table depends on the stability of the sort algorithm.
 User can set the `stable` keyword argument to `true` to guarantee a stable sort.
 For `outerjoin` the order of observations from the left data set in the output data set is also the same as their order in the original data set, however, for those observations which are from the right table, there is no specific order.